-A shocking truth: Not every American craves a high-powered job, big house, luxurious vacations and stockpiled cash.
-In fact, some not only eschew such things, they've consciously chosen to both earn and spend far below their capabilities.
-For them, living on the economic edge is neither a brutal nor shameful experience.
-It's a preference.
+Not everyone craves a high-powered job, big house, luxury vacations and stockpiled cash.
+In fact, some prefer to both earn and spend far below their capability

 Movies such as “Wall Street” (“Greed is good!” pronounced the infamous Michael Douglas character Gordon Gekko) and “Glengarry Glen Ross” (“I made $970,000 last year.
 How much you make?
 You see pal, that’s who I am, and you’re nothing,” said Blake, played by Alec Baldwin) defined the late 20th century.